maelfabien/maelfabien.github.io/_pages/phd.md

 # III.
 Network analysis

+Criminal and social networks are at the core of criminal investigation.
+More and more data is being collected in investigation cases, and identifying who knows who and what is being said is crucial.

 ## Graph theory

 [Introduction to Graphs](https://maelfabien.github.io/machinelearning/graph_1/) : What is a graph ?
 Where are graphs being used ?
 What are the components of a graph ?